Observatory

 The Big Picture

-This is a fully autonomous system.
-It discovers events, monitors its own health, and fixes its own code β€” every day, without human intervention.
+This is a largely autonomous system.
+It discovers events, monitors its own health, and fixes many of its own bugs β€” every day, with minimal human intervention.
 The Observatory exists to give transparency into this process so people can see how an autonomous AI system actually works.
 This isn't a black box.

 How It Works